 Lis spoke at local American Legions, Kiwanis banquets, and so forth during the winter.
 His travels took him to places such as Cleveland, Akron, Ashtabula, Youngstown and other cities around Ohio.
 Joe soon realized the perils of the banquet circuit.
 "I have to be careful about eating all the fattening foods that they serve.
 I have to watch my playing weight.
 But the problem there is that I don't know what my playing weight is.
 I never play."

 Joe had hoped to become a part of the Mariner organization at any capacity in 1978.
-He ended up traveling to the Far East, spending a season with the Kinetsu Buffaloes.
+He ended up traveling to the Far East, spending a season with the Kintetsu Buffaloes.
 The Buffaloes, in 1959, had been the first team to sign an American ballplayer, when they inked Glenn Mickens and Ron Bottler.
 Mickens had played briefly with the Brooklyn Dodgers.

-The Kinetsu squad finished in second place with a record of 71 victories, 46 losses and 13 ties.
+The Kintetsu squad finished in second place with a record of 71 victories, 46 losses and 13 ties.
 Lis had a disappointing season.
 He hit only .206, with 6 homers in 95 games.
 "I had a terrible year physically, but it was twice as bad mentally."
 He was convinced that the Japanese manager intentionally embarrassed him.
 For example, on five occasions he lifted him for a pinch hitter with the bases loaded.

 Joe hung around the 1978 winter meetings to search for a job.
-The Detroit Tigers signed him and placed him in Evansville, the team's Double A affiliate as a player-coach.
+The Detroit Tigers signed him and placed him in Evansville, the team's Triple-A affiliate as a player-coach.
 Joe replaced Boots Day, a veteran of six seasons in the majors who moved up to the parent club as a batting practice pitcher.
 Joe started the season off by hitting .395 with 2 homers for the Evansville Triplets during their first 10 games.

 Lis finally retired from professional ball in 1981 after toiling for seventeen seasons.
 Joe tried several occupations to support his family.
 Still, he could never stray far from his love for baseball.
 All he ever wanted to be was a big league player.
 As a rookie when he learned that his picture was on a Topps bubble gum card, he wrote a letter of thanks to the company and asked for 25 copies, COD.
 Topps sent a note that they were for free.
 "I get that kid feeling every time that I think about it," he recalled.